grscheller/scheller-linux-archive/notes/gitNotes.md

    $ git pull origin someBranch
 ```

-will pull in from "someBranch" even if you are on "someOtherBranch".
+will pull in from the remote "someBranch" even if you are on the local
+"someOtherBranch".

 Best practice is: